malteschmitz/gosu-morse/README.md

 ## TODO

-* Iambic A Mode ignores other paddle press entirely if it starts AND ends while sending
+* Iambic A Mode ignores other paddle press entirely if it starts AND ends while sending --> which is exactly how Iambic A should behave.
+It's not a bug, it's a feature.
-* pause (pause everything and freeze screen)
 * automatic CpM detection
-* swap left and right paddle (and key and tree)
+* swap left and right paddle (and key and tree) and display key assignment for left, right and return
 * Use Gosu.record to speed up tree drawing
+* pause (pause everything and freeze screen)

 ## Further Ideas

-* Contest simulation: Computer calls CQ, user can answer, computer repeats call + 5NN, user gives 5NN, call ends up in a log
+* DXpedition simulation:
+  1. Computer calls CQ or QRZ
+  2. user answers with her call
+  3. if user's input looks like a call: computer repeats user's call + 5NN
+  4. user gives 5NN TU
+  5. if user's input looks like report: user's call ends up in a log and computer calls CQ or QRZ (goto 1)
+     else:
+       computer repeats user's call + 5NN or calls CQ (goto 1)